PlexSheep/c-basic/README.md

 All code in this Repository was written on and for a Linux x86_64 system.
 It might not work on other systems.

 ## Makefile / Compiling
-I have spent some time building a makefile.
-You can compile all source code using `make`.
+I have spent some time building a CMakeLists.txt.
+You can compile all source code using `cmake . && cmake --build .`.
-This will also generate some smaller testfiles for use with the Huffman implementation.
-In case you want to try Huffman with some bigger files, you can make your own or do `make big` to autogenerate the bigger files aswell.

 ### Note: